influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/transform-data.md

 ![Windowed data tables](/img/flux/flux-windowed-data.png)

 ## Aggregate windowed data
-Flux aggregate functions take the `_values` in each window table and aggregate them in some way.
+Flux aggregate functions take the `_values` in each table and aggregate them in some way.
 Use the [`mean()` function](/flux/v0.7/functions/transformations/aggregates/mean) to average the `_values` of each table.

 ```js